timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 ## Outcomes

-So far, using this template has been greatly helpful.
+So far, using this template has helped in the following ways.
 Since adopting it,
-every time I hesitated to plan or execute my plans,
-I have generated multiple, actionable, requests.
+the majority of times I hesitated to plan or execute my plans, I generated multiple, actionable, requests.
 Typically, I've generated one or more requests per activated inner part, and when hesitating,